DPDK/dpdk/doc/guides/nics/mlx5.rst

 - A multi segment packet must have less than 6 segments in case the Tx burst function is set to multi-packet send or Enhanced multi-packet send.
 Otherwise it must have less than 50 segments.
+- Count action for RTE flow is only supported in Mellanox OFED 4.2.

 Configuration
 -------------